black-parrot/black-parrot/docs/bedrock_guide.md

   - Writeback
   - Null Writeback
 - Payload
   - Destination CCE
   - Responding LCE

+#### Address and Data Alignment

-All LCE-CCE network messages use the same address and data alignment constraints.
-These constraints are consistent with the BlackParrot Memory Interface.
+All four LCE-CCE networks have the same address and data alignment properties.
 Uncached accesses are naturally aligned to the size of the request, and behavior of a misaligned request is undefined.

-Cacheable accesses and operations are block-based and operate on the data of the single cache block specified by the address.
-Critical word first behavior is supported and cache block data is transferred beginning with the byte at the requested address, continuing to the last byte of the block, then wrapping around at the cache block boundary and continuing with the first byte of the block up to the byte preceding the requested address byte.
-In other words, the cache block data is rotated left to place the requested address at the least significant position of the message data field.
+Cacheable accesses are block-based and support critical word first behavior.
+Data is returned to the cache beginning with the byte at the LCE Request address, then wrapping around at the natural cache block boundary.
+In other words, data is returned as found in the cache block, from LSB to MSB, but left rotated to place the requested byte at the LSB of the message data field.
 This behavior naturally supports networks that serialize the cache block data and send the block in multiple data beats, as well as conversion between different serialization widths without requiring re-alignment of message data.

+The BlackParrot LCEs and CCEs expect that cacheable requests are issued aligned to the BedRock network data channel width (which is currently the same as the cache fill width) at the LCE.

 ### BP-BedRock Local Cache Engine (LCE) Microarchitecture